 A Restaurant Inspired by a Woman’s Travels

-Compass Rose is a woman-owned restaurant founded by Rose Previte who spent four years living abroad and traveling to over 30 countries.
+Compass Rose is a woman-owned restaurant founded by Rose Previte, who spent four years living abroad and traveling to over 30 countries.
 When she returned to D.C., she wanted to share her experiences through flavor and eventually would go on to open Compass Rose.
 When dining at a restaurant founded by a traveler, you can expect to find an eclectic menu with international flavors.
-From Argentina-inspired appetizers to Sri Lankan dishes, Previte’s restaurant truly takes its diners around-the-world.
+From Argentina-inspired appetizers to Sri Lankan dishes, Previte’s restaurant truly takes its diners around the world.
 When here, make sure to check out La Bodega, a bakery by Executive Pastry Chef Paola Velez, inside Compass Rose, which serves baked goods.

 A Women-Owned Hotel Founded by Former Essence Editor-in-Chief